-Database Management
+■ Database Management

 To keep your system operating at peak efficiency and your database a manageable size, you should use the database only for currently active patients.
-Once a patient has been discharged, you should either delete that patient, or archive them to a CD-RW, then delete them.
+Once a patient has been discharged, you should either delete that patient, or archive them to a CD, then delete them.

-To use the backup and archive functions, you should use a CD-RW (read/write) that is DirectCD formatted.
-This allows you to erase old backup and archived files so the disk can be reused.
-A CD-RW was included with your system.
-Additional CD-RW's can be purchased at any computer store and formatted with the DirectCD format utility installed on your computer.
+To use the backup and archive functions, you should use a CD This allows you to erase old backup and archived files so the disk can be reused.
+A CD was included with your system.
+Additional CDs can be purchased at any computer store.